ianchanning/fpl-dominator/README.md

   - `audit players`: Checks for player name matching issues.
 - `run-gauntlet`: Executes the entire data-processing and squad-optimising pipeline.
 - `run-scenario`: Runs a 'what-if' simulation with player constraints.
+- `process-fixtures`: Processes raw HTML fixture files into a structured `fixtures.csv` for a given gameweek.

 ---